Tumblers: A Novel Collider Signature for Long-Lived Particles: Introduction

 In this paper we point out a novel collider signature which arises in a variety of scenarios for new physics.
 This signature rests on the possible existence of long-lived particles (LLPs).
 As discussed in Ref.~\cite{Curtin:2018mvb}, LLPs can arise in many proposed extensions of the Standard Model.
 These include models which attempt to address the gauge hierarchy problem, models which provide new approaches to dark-matter physics, models which describe different scenarios for baryogenesis and leptogenesis, and even non-minimal models of neutrino physics.
 Because of their relative long lifetimes, LLPs, once produced, can propagate across macroscopic distances before they decay.
-This in turn gives rise to macroscopically displaced vertices (DVs), with proper decay lengths $c\tau$ ranging from millimeters to hundreds of meters inside a collider detector.
+For LLPs with proper decay lengths $c\tau$ ranging from millimeters to hundreds of meters, these decays can give rise to a number of distinctive signatures at colliders, including emerging jets~\cite{Schwaller:2015gea}, disappearing tracks, and macroscopically displaced vertices (DVs).
 While searches for DVs are part of the standard experimental program at colliders, the signature on which we shall focus our attention involves the presence of multiple displaced vertices which result from the successive decays of multiple unstable LLPs within the same decay chain.
 In such cases, the event unfolds by ``tumbling'' down the steps of the decay chain, terminating only once a collider-stable particle is reached.

 Given this decay topology, we shall refer to such a sequence of DVs as a ``tumbler.''
 In this work, we shall consider the special case of tumblers in which each such LLP decay yields a single, lighter LLP as well as one or more SM particles which can be detected directly by a collider detector.
 The signatures of such tumblers are quite striking as they have very low SM backgrounds.
 We shall examine the prospects for observing such tumblers at the LHC, and we shall assess the extent to which such tumbler signatures can be distinguished from other signatures of new physics which also involve multiple DVs within the same collider event.
 We shall also develop a procedure for reconstructing the masses and lifetimes of the particles involved in the corresponding decay chains.